OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 SigFox’es documentation for the API is located at: https://support.sigfox.com/apidocs#operation/createCallback

-To receive this information from the callback, we must construct an endpoint for it to call.
+To receive this information from the callback, OS2IoT must construct an endpoint for it to call.

-To check if we missed any callbacks we should periodically call the callback errors API for each device type.
+To check if OS2IoT missed any callbacks OS2IoT could periodically call the callback errors API for each device type.
 It will return all the failed
 callbacks:
 https://support.sigfox.com/apidocs#operation/getCallbackMessagesErrorListForDeviceType